apilayer/servant-currency-code-array/README.md

-#ISO 4217 Currency Codes Array
+#Servant Currency Code Array

-Merely an array of ISO 4217 Currency Codes as Strings.
+A Javascript array of ISO 4217 Currency Codes as Strings.
+Used in Servant's Content Archetypes.
 Useful for validation.
-Hope this saves you a few minutes of time!
-Cheers :)